callum4411/Real-Time-Rasterizer/README.md

 # Renderer

 A small real-time 3D renderer written from scratch in modern C++ on top of **OpenGL 3.3**.
-It started as a way to learn the graphics pipeline hands-on, and grew into a tidy little engine with shadow-casting lights, a multi-light Blinn–Phong shading model, an offscreen post-processing stage, and a minimal entity/transform scene system.
+It started as a way to learn the graphics pipeline hands-on, and grew into a little engine with shadow-casting lights, a multi-light Blinn–Phong shading model, an offscreen post-processing stage, and a minimal entity/transform scene system.

 ![A spinning textured cube and an orbiting cube casting a soft shadow on a tiled floor](assets/readmeImage.png)